Building your skills and connections

 - checking UniHub for opportunities

-- checking company websites
+- checking other jobs boards and company websites

 If you still can’t find work experience to suit your interests, you may need to create your own opportunity.
 You can find out more about approaching employers directly by: